 Here’s To Another Successful Event!

-Creating a profitable fundraising event is more than just having the right platform.
+Creating a profitable fundraising event for your school or non-profit is more than just having the right platform.
 You need to set yourself up for success from the very start of your planning stages.
 Aside creating partnerships and asking for donations, make sure your fundraiser is a success by making sure all of your guests are invited, informed, and (of course) entertained.

 When you want to wow your guests and sponsors, we think a casino night is the best way to go big.
 Our professionally trained dealers, event consultants, themed props, and live entertainers will put some Vegas glam into your next event.